Blockchain startup Digital Asset raises $40 million

 Financial institutions have been investing millions of dollars in the technology in the hopes that it can help them cut costs and simplify some of their back office processes.

-The funding will be used mainly to grow the company’s team, which is 130-strong globally, Masters, the company’s CEO, said in an interview.
-She did not say how many people would be hired, but noted that the team could also grow through acquisitions.

-“As we head into 2018 we will seek to grow both to continue the existing projects we are working on to bring them into production and to take on new ones,” Masters said.

-In early 2016 Digital Asset raised more than $60 million from large financial institutions including Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N), CME Group Inc (CME.O), Deutsche Boerse (DB1Gn.DE) and Citigroup (C.N).
+In early 2016 it raised more than $60 million from large financial institutions including Goldman Sachs Group Inc, JPMorgan Chase & Co, CME Group Inc, Deutsche Borse and Citigroup.

 Digital Asset’s clients include Australian stock exchange ASX, also an investor, and the Depository Trust & Clearing Corporation.

-The ASX is assessing whether to use Digital Asset’s technology to replace its clearing and settlement system, which would constitute one of the most ambitious blockchain projects yet.
-It is set to make a decision in December.
+The ASX, is assessing whether to use Digital Asset’s technology to replace its clearing and settlement system, which would constitute one of the most ambitious blockchain projects yet.
+(Reporting by Anna Irrera; Editing by Marguerita Choy)

-While Digital Asset has focused on using its technology in financial markets, Masters said the company would not exclude other sectors in the future.

-“I wouldn’t rule it out because the technology lends itself, but we are very focused on what is not a small market segment,” Masters said.